 folder,

-Now that we’re sure of our working directory, let’s create some folders for our analysis scripts and results thereof.
+Let’s create some folders for our analysis scripts and results thereof.

 # -------------------------------------------------------------------------